#1 rule of content marketing

 What if there is an alternative to Medium?

-Superblog.ai is a blazing fast blogging platform that takes care of servers, SEO audits, speed, and handling traffic.
+Superblog.ai is a blazing-fast medium alternative that takes care of servers, SEO audits, speed, and handling traffic.
 You can focus on writing content, finally.

 You can connect your custom domain and all the branding your readers will see is yours.
 Think of superblog like a private alternative to medium for brands.